rbirkby/Ilmer.org/history/church.md

 In February 1909, Architects John Oldrid Scott and Son (Charles Marriott Oldrid Scott) of Dean’s Yard, Westminster were given faculty to design the replacement spire and remove the half-hip roof to complete the west gable.
 John Oldrid Scott was the grandson of [Sir Gilbert Scott](https://gilbertscott.org/sir-george-gilbert-scott/), architect of the [Albert Memorial](https://en.wikipedia.org/wiki/Albert_Memorial).
 He had completed the stone steeple of St Mary’s, Risborough the previous year, which had replaced an older zinc-covered wooden structure.[^7]

-[^7]: More details likely to be available in the RIBA Scott archive held in the RIBA Study Room at the V&A. Item ScJO/1-3 - **Account books and papers of John Oldrid Scott, 1873-1916**
+[^7]: Basic book-keeping details are available in the RIBA Scott archive currently held in the RIBA Study Room at the V&A. Item ScJO/1-3 - **Account books and papers of John Oldrid Scott, 1873-1916**.
+These show 3 interim payments during the course of 1909 towards the full cost indicated as £350.

 ![Stonework showing where the Half Hip roof was converted to a full gable end](/images/half-hip-removal.jpg#right) _Stonework showing where the Half Hip roof was converted to a full gable end_